Identifying Critical Dependencies in Large-Scale Continuous Software Engineering: Method

 \section{Method}

-To identify the critical dependencies in large-scale CSE we conduct a qualitative survey relying on data from two large-scale Nordic fintech companies, SpareBank 1 Utvikling and NorEns, the pseudonyms are used to preserve the companies' anonymity.
+To identify the critical dependencies in large-scale CSE we conduct a qualitative survey relying on data from two large-scale Nordic fintech companies, SpareBank 1 Utvikling and Gjensidige.
 Both companies have been focusing on the introduction of agile practices and methods for more than 10 years, promoting continuous improvement in software teams, and embraced hybrid software development \cite{conboy2023future}.

 \textbf{SpareBank 1 Utvikling (SB1U)} is a leading Norwegian fintech company developing digital banking solutions for a network of Norwegian banks.
 Over the years, SB1U has transformed from a company with high employee turnover to one of Norway’s most innovative and attractive tech companies \cite{moe2023attractive}.
 As a large-scale agile organization, SB1U has structured its teams into product areas to enhance collaboration, coordination, and delivery speed.
 The bank has 60 software teams, each of which typically comprises five to six developers, a tester, a user experience designer, a product owner, and a team leader.
 These product areas focus on specific digital banking products, enabling better alignment between teams working on related solutions.